 All non-elderly and non-disabled applicants for affordable housing programs who are selected from the waiting list and admitted after January 1, 2017, will participate in the Streamlined Fixed Lease Assistance for Career-Focused Families program.
-Families who no longer qualify for Streamlined Fixed Lease Assistance for Elderly/Disabled Families after January 1, 2017, will participate in the Streamlined Fixed Lease Assistance for Career-Focused Families program as of their recertification date.
+Families who no longer qualify for Streamlined Fixed Lease Assistance for Elderly/Disabled Families after January 1, 2017, will participate in the Streamlined Fixed Lease Assistance for Career-Focused Families after January 1, 2017, will participate in the Streamlined Fixed Lease Assistance for Career-Focused Families after January 1, 2017, will participate in the Streamlined Fixed Lease Assistance for Career-Focused Families after January 1, 2017, will participate in the Streamlined Fixed Lease Assistance for Career-Focused Families program as of their recertification date.